COP25: Falling Short for Scientists and Citizens

 5 min read

 COP25, short for the 25th Conference of the Parties, was held from December 2 to 14, 2019 in Madrid, Spain, under the Presidency of the Government of Chile.
-It brought together the 197 member countries and institutions of the United Nations Framework Convention on Climate Change (UNFCCC).
+It brought together the 197 member countries and institutions of the United Nations Framework Convention on (UNFCCC).
 Many observers deemed the outcomes of the conference disappointing, despite its breaking the record as the longest COP ever held, with two full nights of negotiations.

 After COP24 in Katowice, Poland (see the key outcomes), COP25 was not necessarily expected to produce major results, with COP26, set for late 2020 in Glasgow, Scotland, slated to deliver more concrete decisions.